Guide · early-career

 Common pattern: you're mid-sentence on your solution, and they interrupt with "just give me the answer."

-- Ask: "Should I walk through the reasoning or move on?"
+- Hand them the pace.
+Ask: "Should I walk through the reasoning or move on?"

 Don't argue.
 Don't sigh.
-The professionalism in this moment is the entire signal.
+The professionalism in this moment is the entire signal, and it's the one most candidates fumble, because the interruption itself feels rude.

 When the rudeness crosses a line